Welcome simple and dependable service to your supply chain by shipping with Flock Freight today.

 While this is the least recommended option, a freight forwarder that’s accomplished in the industry should also have insurance know-how and an arsenal of esteemed agents in their network.
 If you’re currently utilizing a freight forwarder, then reach out and explain your current needs and they should have the means of recommending a freight insurance policy for you.

-We hope this article helped you understand a bit more about freight insurance and pointed you in the right direction if you’re currently considering it for your shipments.
+We hope this article helped you understand a bit more about freight insurance and gave you some peace of mind.
 Remember, there is no standardized insurance policy, and most of it boils down to know-how, experience, and negotiation.
 Most professionals will recommend that a freight insurance policy is put in place, but the legislation doesn’t enforce it.
 At the end of the day, it’s up to you as a business to decide whether the juice is worth the squeeze.